-Welcome to the Energy Transition and Nanomaterials (ETN) lab
+Welcome to the Energy Transition & Nanomaterials Research Group

 We focus on the design and characterization of advanced functional nanomaterials for application in an energy transition, including next-generation electrochemical energy storage and electrocatalytic conversion reactions, dissecting the underlying mechanistic pathways of each system.